apryamostanov/website-source/src/views/md/Traits.md

 <img src="img/theme/TraitsUML.jpg" alt="Circle image" class="img-fluid">

-* Several classes extend **same ancestor class** (e.g. java.lang.Thread) and are instantiated into a **limited number of instances**
+* Several classes extend `same ancestor class` (e.g. java.lang.Thread) and are instantiated into a `limited number of instances`
-* These classes are **not within same inheritance hierarchy** except for the above common ancestor
+* These classes are `not within same inheritance hierarchy` except for the above common ancestor
 * However these classes share certain traits:
-    * Every instantiation increments a static counter (**"instanceCounter"**)
+    * Every instantiation increments a static counter (`"instanceCounter"`)
     * Upon instantiation, it is needed to automatically set thread name to Simple Class Name + instance #, e.g.:
-        - **SenderThread1, SenderThread2, ReceiverThread1, ReceiverThread2, etc...**
+        - `SenderThread1, SenderThread2, ReceiverThread1, ReceiverThread2, etc...`

-This is a classical example when **multiple inheritance** can be applied.
+This is a good example when `multiple inheritance` can be applied.

-Moreover - this is the case when static and instance **[init blocks](https://stackoverflow.com/a/3987586/7727700)** can be used.
+Moreover - this is the case when static and instance [init blocks](https://stackoverflow.com/a/3987586/7727700) can be used.

 Java does not support multiple inheritance except for the interfaces.

-That is where **Groovy** comes to our help - with the awesome **"traits"** concept.
+That is where `Groovy Traits` come to our help.

+For those who don't know it yet, Groovy Trait is like an Interface with members (fields, methods).
-And starting from Groovy version 2.5.5 - the "traits" can support init blocks - allowing multiple inheritance of initialization traits.
+And starting from Groovy version 2.5.5 - the Traits can support init blocks - allowing multiple inheritance of initialization traits.

 > If class implements more than 1 trait containing static init block - all the static init blocks are invoked.
 To illustrate this we added "InitLoggingTrait".

 Let's try it out!

-- InitLoggingTrait
+InitLoggingTrait:
 ```groovy
 trait InitLoggingTrait {
     static {